SamanthaBooth81/foody-family/README.md

 [Django](https://www.djangoproject.com/) - This framework was used to build the foundations of this project, reducing time spent getting the project setup and prevent re-writing existing code.

+[Gunicorn](https://gunicorn.org/) - Gunicorn is a pure-Python HTTP server for WSGI applications.
+It allows you to run any Python application concurrently by running multiple Python processes within a single dyno.
+It provides a perfect balance of performance, flexibility, and configuration simplicity.

+[Dj Database URL](https://pypi.org/project/dj-database-url/) - This allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.

 [Bootstrap](https://getbootstrap.com/) - Used to quickly add design to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices ans screen sizes.

 [Cloudinary](https://cloudinary.com/?utm_source=google&utm_medium=cpc&utm_campaign=Rbrand&utm_content=492438439811&utm_term=cloudinary&gclid=Cj0KCQiAt8WOBhDbARIsANQLp96hTerzfFJ_P9lX0tEYEdtM3tSsYB6fhw-x3wQxOO0oc4hXm-A2ZBUaAptIEALw_wcB) - Used to store images online for the recipe posts.